 \subsection{Performance Evaluation}

-In this subsection, we evaluate FBP when CDA-based input features and data labels are used.
+This subsection evaluates FBP when CDA-based input features and data labels are used.
 Fig. \ref{FBP_Graph} represents $\mathsf{avg}$ and $\mathsf{std}$ of FBP when various combinations of feature \& labels and different ML models are used.
-All numbers therein are derived by averaging $5$ experiments' results, each of which is summarized in Table \ref{Table:FBP}.
+All numbers are derived by averaging $5$ experiments' results, each of which is summarized in Table \ref{Table:FBP}.

 Several interesting observations are made.
 First, it is shown that RF always provides smaller $\mathsf{avg}$ \& $\mathsf{std}$ of positioning error than the others for all feature-label pairs.
 On the other hand, DNN is the worst due to the limited number of training data samples, as expected in Sec. \ref{subsubsection:ML}.
 Second, when RF is used, both $\mathsf{avg}$ and $\mathsf{std}$ are less than those of the label (empty marks in each figure) for all feature-label pairs.
-The reason is that RF is efficient to extract essential yet unobservable factors from a few data samples, helping estimate the user's position in harsh NLoS environment.
+The reason is that RF efficiently extracts essential yet unobservable factors from a few data samples, helping estimate the user's position in a harsh NLoS environment.
 Third, using the remaining PELs as input features [i.e., $\boldsymbol{s}^{(e)}_3$ of \eqref{InputFeature3}] is shown to give the best performance in terms of $\mathsf{avg}$ \& $\mathsf{std}$, namely $1.61$ (m) and $1.01$ (m) with data label $\boldsymbol{y}_{1}^{(e)}$, and $1.51$ (m) and $0.88$ (m) with data label $\boldsymbol{y}_{2}^{(e)}$.
-Especially, the input feature choice plays a role to reduce $\mathsf{std}$ significantly, which is near to the FBP with the ground-truth, say $0.80$ (m).
-In summary, the above observations confirm the CDA's effectiveness for FBP when the number of labeled data samples are limitedly given.
+Especially, the input feature choice significantly reduces $\mathsf{std}$, which is near the FBP with the ground truth, say $0.80$ (m).
+In summary, the above observations confirm the CDA's effectiveness for FBP when the number of labeled data samples is limited.